MIT-LCP/critical-data-book/part_iii/chapter_19/README.md

-# 3.3 Instrumental Variable Analysis of Electronic Health Records
+# Chapter 19.
+Instrumental Variable Analysis of Electronic Health Records

 This directory contains the code used in the following publication: